missystem/cis415review/lecturenotes02.md

 * Use as "main" memory for instruction and data
 * OS manages main memory
 	- It is a resource necessary for any code execution
-* CPU fetches instruction and date from memory
+* CPU fetches instruction and data from memory
 	- into its instruction processing
 	- into its cache / registers
 * Memory controller implements logic for: